statgenetics/orientation/README.md

 ### Text editor for coding

-You can use any editor of choice but if you have not thought about this before, here is a personal suggestion: I use `gvim` for many years before I switched to [VS Code](https://code.visualstudio.com/) text editor --- yes it is from Microsoft but yes it is good!
-I now use VS Code with Vim key binding (an Extension you can find in VS Code Extension Marketplace) so I can still use keyboard conventions that I'm familiar with.
+You can use any editor of choice but if you have not thought about this before, here is a personal suggestion: I use `gvim` for many years before I switched to [VS Code text editor](https://wanggroup.org/productivity_tips/vscode-setup).

-To open a particular folder (eg a github local clone) on your computer from command terminal:
+To open a particular folder on your computer from command terminal:

 ```bash
 cd <path to the folder>